7 Mistakes To Stop Making If You Have Fine Hair

 Fine hair—our fickle, fickle friend—is super prone to split ends.
 Split ends, as we know, make your hair appear less healthy in terms of volume, length, and density.
 Once the damage is done, it travels up the hair shaft until you cut it off.
 The best approach?
 Getting ahead of it.

 No more roughhousing.
-That means investing in a microfiber hair towel (like this one), silk pillowcase (find it here), and a gentle detangling brush (such as this best-seller).
+That means investing in a microfiber hair towel (like this one), silk or satin pillowcase (find it here), and a gentle detangling brush (such as this best-seller).
 These game-changing products will keep your strands in tip-top shape and breakage at bay.
-Plus, consider limiting how much you’re using a flatiron.
-The heat accrues damage while flattening your roots.
+Plus, consider limiting how much you're using heat tools, which accrue damage.

 Who knows, tomorrow morning we just might be excited to do our hair.